stamp-cmd/Automatic-Random-Generated-Drawing/README.txt

-If you're reading this thank you for reading.

 ARGD or Automatic Random Generated Drawing is a drawing app.
 The drawing is generated from number (pseudo-random) drawing perform by turtle graphic.